 “She never served in the IDF!” he protested.
 “How can we grant an award to someone who doesn’t even fulfill the basic obligation of every Israeli citizen?”

-And then of course, religious male soldiers are raked across the coals because they don’t want to watch their sisters objectifying themselves.
+And then of course, religious male soldiers are raked across the coals because they don’t want to watch young women objectifying themselves.
 Such fanatics!

-Anyway, this male singer was outraged that she hadn’t served in this all-important military position—how disloyal and unpatriotic, shirking her military duty when EVERYONE ELSE serves their time!
+Anyway, this male singer was outraged because she hadn’t served in this all-important military position — how disloyal and unpatriotic, shirking her military duty when EVERYONE ELSE serves their time!
 How dare she receive an award!

 Anyway…